 If there has ever been a more frustrating subject, time-consuming and aggravating, it’s the subject of talking to a person with an addiction about their drug use.
 So many parents, family members and friends have explained their failed attempts.
 Convincing an addicted person to get help is difficult, and that in most cases, the family just gave up.
 That is one reason why drug and alcohol abuse can require drug intervention and professional addiction counsellors with years of experience and training.
 Like a dentist specializing in tooth problems, drug addiction counsellors work with drug addiction.

-Starting a conversation with a drug addict is an art in itself.
-First off the drug addict is quite aware of the upsets, emotional pains, and anxieties he or she is causing others.
-The drugs simply dull this awareness, so they don’t care, at least on the surface but down deep under all the complexities you can be certain they care and don’t want this type of lifestyle.
+Starting a conversation with a person in such a case is an art in itself.
+First off, the addicted person is quite aware of the upsets, emotional pains and anxieties they are causing others.
+The drugs simply dull the awareness, so they seem not to care.
+But underneath all the complexities, they care and don’t want this type of lifestyle.
 Getting to this underlayer of truth is the tricky part.
-But it can be done, by anyone who cares, all one needs is a bit of advice on how to approach the drug addict.
+But it can be done by anyone who cares.
+All one needs is a bit of advice on how to approach the person.

 First, the timing must be right.
 If the person just got high, you can be certain that anything you say is misread or not heard, despite the head nods and agreeable yes’s.
 The best time to approach the issue is when the person is not high, calm, with no attention on something urgent like late rent or some such problem.
 Open the conversation by being interested in their life as a drug user.
 Ask them what it is like to be on drugs?
 Typically they’re very willing to tell you all about it.
 Be interested in what they have to say.
 Keep questioning move in the direction of “doesn’t it hurt?” or “how does your wife feel about it?” and similar questioning.
 Do not be too hasty.
 There is no rush; it can sometimes take 3 or 4 different conversations at different times, sometimes more.